 “You can’t fake your website’s E-A-T (now E-E-A-T), and you can’t trick Google into thinking you have it when you don’t.”
 Alex Valencia, Co-owner of We Do Web Content

 Instead of focusing on quantity, take a step back and reassess the quality of your content marketing and the links it builds.

-Expertise in Your Content Marketing
+Experience and Expertise in Your Content Marketing

 People rely on experts for just about everything.
 The products and services you offer are not exempt from that fact.